When it comes to mixing oil in our vehicles, there are clear cut rules to abide by. If you don’t abide by these rules, serious problems can happen.

 Adding a splash of diesel to a gasoline-run vehicle can be disastrous, combining two different brands of coolant is inadvisable (to say the least), and playing the role of chemist by combining chemical automotive products is asking for trouble.

 But what about lubricants?
-Specifically, can you mix synthetic oil with regular oil?
+Can you mix synthetic oil with regular oil?
 Or should this be avoided at all costs?

 The answer may not be as obvious.

-In this article, you’re going to learn whether or not you can mix conventional oil with synthetic oil, as well as all the reasons why people consider mixing these two types together.
+In this article, you’re going to learn whether or not you can mix synthetic oil with regular oil, as well as all the reasons why people consider mixing these two types together.

 By the time you finish reading this guide, you’ll know under what circumstances it’s a good idea to attempt mixing regular oil with synthetic oil and how to do it, and you’ll also discover when and why doing this is best avoided.